 3/11/23 update: As of March 2023, I’ve moved from producing three chapters per week to 5-6 chapters per week, roughly double the number of chapters I would produce weekly.
 It took me almost two years to move into this phase, and I primarily credit ChatGPT and a particularly awesome editing prompt I have for allowing me to cut my self-editing time drastically.
 Since it’s early in the hyped-up productivity phase, I’m not sure whether it will be sustainable.

 5/1/23 update: Now I primarily credit Claude.
 But everything else still goes.

 Do you work for Sudowrite?
 Do you teach people to use AI?

 I do not work for Sudowrite.
 They did pay me to write a few blog posts sharing some of my tips and tricks while they looked for and hired a Community Leader, but I have never specifically taught any class or worked as an instructor for pay with regard to AI.
 My primary occupation is fiction writing, and that’s what I do for a living.

 I did sign up to be an affiliate for them, though, because apparently, this AI section is super popular, and I do recommend them.

 You’re a plagiarist!
 (Or you’re not a real writer, you’re cheating, and so on and so on)

 I personally don’t feel that OpenAI (or Midjourney and so on) are doing anything legally wrong, and I’m comfortable using artificial intelligence in my creative endeavors.
-I’m comfortable with the fact that I’m still a writer—or, at least, I’m 90% a writer and 10% #ai augmented.
+I’m comfortable with the fact that I’m still a writer.
 I realize other people feel differently, and I respect that viewpoint and people’s choice not to use it or patronize people that do use it.
 Don’t buy my books if you hate all these things so much it makes you grind your teeth.